 – The TRX is basically performing moving planks

 Greg Rose- Greg is with the Titleist Performance Institute where they primarily work with golfers.
 This was a highlight for me because I have seen Greg speak before and was really impressed.
 His ability to evaluate movement in the golf swing and prescribe exercise strategies to prevent pain is remarkable.
+His speech is one of the main reasons why using a foam roller (especially a vibrating one) has helped me get out from the miserable state of the back pain I was having a few months back.
 I truly think that all strength and conditioning coaches should try to do this the best that they can with their athletes.
 Preventing injuries and/or rehabilitating injuries go a long way with clients.
 Greg is a pioneer in training for golf and I was glad I sat in this lecture.
 I am already looking forward to visiting with Greg at the institute in Oceanside, Ca this summer.
 Here are some of the keys that I took away:

 – The number 1 injury in non-contact rotary athletes is compensation

 – The key to controlling back pain from the golf swing is managing the hip and t-spine areas.
 (Do we see a pattern here?)

 – There are 3 postures in the golf swing- The N posture, the S posture, and the C posture

 – The reverse spine angle in the golf swing is the leading cause of back pain

 – Never bring a mobility problem to a stability correction

 – The inability to disassociate the hip and t-spine leads to injury